ZwerOxotnik/zk-lib/README.md

 Please, use download this mod via Factorio or on [mods.factorio.com][homepage].\
 Recommended to read ["Installing Mods"](https://wiki.factorio.com/index.php?title=Installing_Mods) on the Factorio wiki.

-If you wanna download from this source, then use commands below (requires git).
+If you want to download from this source, then use commands below (requires git).
 ```bash
 git clone --recurse-submodules -j8 https://github.com/ZwerOxotnik/zk-lib
 cd zk-lib